moli-03/repo-soundboard/README.md

 ### Locating the config directory
 You can locate the BepInEx config directory directly inside Thunderstorm.
 Go to `R.E.P.O. > (your profile) > Settings > Browse profile folder`.
 This will open the Explorer and in there you can navigate to `BepInEx > config`.
 Inside this directory you should see the `Moli.REPOSoundBoard.json` config file.
-If it does not exist your can create it.
+If it does not exist you can create it.

 ### Configuration File Structure
 Below is an example of the `Moli.REPOSoundBoard.json` file structure.